Profile

 Subject Requirements

 Biomedical engineering is a multidisciplinary field that combines engineering principles with medical and biological sciences to design and create equipment, devices, computer systems, and software used in healthcare.
-Biomedical engineers work in a variety of settings, including hospitals, research facilities, and manufacturing companies.
-The career path typically involves obtaining a bachelor's degree in biomedical engineering or a related field, followed by gaining work experience or further education in a specialized area of biomedical engineering.
+As a biomedical engineer, you could work in a range of settings such as hospitals, research facilities, and manufacturing industries.
+This career path requires a strong foundation in mathematics, physical sciences, and life sciences.

 Required Subjects

-To pursue a career in biomedical engineering in South Africa, you will need to take the following subjects in Grade 10:
+To pursue a career in Biomedical Engineering in South Africa, you should consider the following subjects in Grade 10:

 1. Mathematics

-These subjects are crucial as they form the foundation of the knowledge you will need in your tertiary studies.
-This information is based on the admission requirements of major South African universities such as the University of Cape Town and the University of the Witwatersrand.
+These subjects are crucial as they form the basis of the knowledge required in Biomedical Engineering.
+The information is based on the requirements stipulated by major South African universities and the Department of Basic Education's list of subjects.

 Minimum Admission Requirements